chef-boneyard/dmg/README.md

 * `volumes_dir` - Directory under /Volumes where the dmg is mounted.
 Not all dmgs are mounted into a /Volumes location matching the name of the dmg.
 If not specified, this will use the name attribute.
 * `package_id` - Package id registered with pkgutil when a pkg or mpkg is installed
 * `dmg_name` - Specify the name of the dmg if it is not the same as `app`, or if the name has spaces.
+* `dmg_passphrase` - Specify a passphrase to use to unencrypt the dmg while mounting.
+* `accept_eula` - Specify whether to accept the EULA.
+Certain dmgs require acceptance of EULA before mounting.
+Can be true or false, defaults to false.

 Usage Examples
 ==============